Scottish Shipwrecks

 Bettina Danica

-The steel motor vessel Bettina Danica was launched from the Sakskobing, Denmark yard Oakskobing Mask og Skibsvaerft in 1990 She measured 69.35m x 11.60m x 6.00m and her tonnage was 1354 gross tons, 783 net tons.
-She was powered by a 4SA 8 cylinder diesel engine by Aabrenaa Motofabrik A/S. She was owned by P/R Danica XII (H Folmer and Co) of Tisvildeleje, Denmark.
+The steel motor vessel Bettina Danica was launched from the Sakskobing, Denmark yard Oakskobing Mask og Skibsvaerft in 1990.
+She measured 69.35m x 11.60m x 6.00m and her tonnage was 1354 gross tons, 783 net tons.
+She was powered by an 8 cylinder 4SA diesel engine by Aabrenaa Motofabrik A/S delivering 1028 brake horse power.
+She was owned by P/R Danica XII (H Folmer and Co) of Tisvildeleje, Denmark.

 Extract Lloyd’s Register 1992